betterplace/mt940_parser/README.md

 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

-## Copyright

-Copyright (c) 2010 Thies C. Arntzen.
-See LICENSE for details.